My Eclectic Bites

 • Cooked bulgogi:

 Store cooked bulgogi in an airtight container in the refrigerator for up to 4 days.
-Reheat gently in a skillet with a splash of water or oil, or microwave until warmed through.
+Reheat gently in a skillet with a little water or oil, or microwave until warmed through.

 • Uncooked, marinated bulgogi:

-Transfer the marinated beef into freezer-safe bags, press out as much air as possible, and freeze for up to 2 months.
-Portioning into 1-pound or ¾-pound bags makes it easy to pull out just what you need for one meal.
+Place the marinated beef in freezer safe bags and freeze for up to 2 months.
+Portioning the meat into 1 pound or ¾ pound bags makes it easy to thaw only what you need.

 • To thaw frozen bulgogi: